tallforasmurf/byteplay/about.md

 module, and trusts it implicitly.
 It makes no consistency checks and does not guard against wrong bytecode values.
-The first sign that you produced invalid bytecode may be a segmentation fault in Python.
+Thus the first sign that you produced invalid bytecode may be a segmentation fault in Python.

 ### About Python bytecode ###